jessamynsmith/django-getting-started/README.md

 		</html>

 1. Congratulations, you just retrieved data from an external API and displayed it within a Django site!
 Probably a good time to [review your changes and commit your code](#process-for-committing-code). :)

+## Deploy Django App to Heroku

+Now that you have a basic functional weather project, you may want to share with friends or family.
+Unfortunately, as long as the project is running only on your own computer, you cannot share it with anyone remotely.
+Luckily, there are free hosting services available that make this easy.
+We are going to use Heroku, but there are many options.

+1. Sign up for a free [Heroku](https://signup.heroku.com/login) account, if you don't already have one.
+You only need to do this once.

+### Create Heroku App
+1. In Heroku, navigate to Account -> Dashboard.
+1. Click the '+' in the upper right to create a new app for your project.
+1. You can enter a name or leave it blank and Heroku will create one for you.
+1. Click the "Create App" button.

+### Configure the Heroku CLI

+1. On the Heroku page for your newly created app, ensure you are on the "Deploy" tab and the "Heroku git" sub-tab.
+1. Follow the instructions for installing the [Heroku toolbelt](https://toolbelt.heroku.com).
+1. On the command line, log in to Heroku using the username and password you set up on the Heroku website:

+		$ heroku login

+1. Connect your Heroku app to your local git project, where <HEROKU_APP_NAME> is the name of the app on Heroku (visible in the center top of the app page on the Heroku site):

+		$ heroku git:remote -a <HEROKU_APP_NAME>

+### Set up GitHub -> Heroku Deployment

+1. On the Heroku page for your newly created app, click the "Deploy" tab, then click the "GitHub"/"Connect to GitHub" sub-tab.
+1. Click the "Connect to GitHub" button.
+This will bring up an authorization popup.
+1. In the popup, click "Authorize application" to connect your Heroku account to your GitHub account.
+This will require you to log into GitHub if you aren't already logged in.
+1. Enter the GitHub repository name for your source code into the text input and click the "Search" button.
+1. Once you have the correct repository displayed, click the "connect" button.
+1. With the "master" branch selected, click the "Enable Automatic Deploys" button.
+1. To deploy the code currently on GitHub, click "Deploy Branch".
+1. Once deployment is complete, click the "View" button to check if the app is correctly deployed.
+1. We haven't finished setting up Heroku yet, so you should get an error page in the browser.
+To find out what the error is, go to the command line, and in the project directory, check the logs:

+		$ heroku logs

+1. You should see an error something like "No web processes running".
+This is because we haven't started any web processes, and to do that, we need to define what a web process is for this app.
+Heroku relies on a Procfile to run your app, so let's create one now.
+Usually, Django web processes are run with gunicorn (installed with the django-toolbelt), using the wsgi file generated when the Django project was created.
+NOTE!
+The Procfile MUST be in the root of your project.
+Under the top level my_project directory, create a file named Procfile with the following content:

+		# Procfile
+		web: gunicorn my_project.wsgi --log-file -

+1. Let's [review your changes and commit your code](#process-for-committing-code) so the Procfile is available to Heroku.
+This new commit will be automatically deployed.

+1. You can check deployment status on the command line:

+		$ heroku releases

+1. Once the new release is complete, you can tell Heroku to create a web process:

+		$ heroku ps:scale web=1

+1. Refresh the browser window where you were viewing your heroku app.
+You should now see your app up and running with weather data!

+# TODO

+- Take location input
+- pyflakes
+- html validator
+- unit tests

 # Resources